|DNA = contingent

 In a more general sense the software or information in a book analogy is misleading.
 Master copies of software and books ('the original') are kept in a safe, but the human genome does not have a master copy.
 The human genome is a copy of a copy of a copy, etc. There is no original.

-The information content of the genome of an individual is based on the linear sequence of the 4 bases.
+The information content of 'the human genome' is usually defined as the sequence of the 4 bases.
 However this definition ignores:

 "We were surprised to find how much information hides in the combinatorial patterns of chromatin marks.